-From January 2001, the only difference between the national index of net retail prices and the HICP is apart from the price concept the coverage of goods and services, as owner-occupied dwellings is only recorded in the index of net retail prices and not in the HICP.

-The index of net retail prices is also related to the consumer price index.
+The consumer price index is related to the European Union harmonized consumer price index (HICP) and to the index of net retail prices.
+From January 2001, the only difference between the national consumer price index and the HICP is the coverage of goods and services, as owner-occupied dwellings is only recorded in the consumer price index and not in the HICP.
+The consumer price index is also related to the index of net retail prices.
 The two indices comprise the same groups of goods and services and are calculated according to the same methodology.
 Consequently, the only difference between the two indices is the price concept used, as indirect taxes and VAT are subtracted in the index of net retail prices, and the weighting.